openredact/nerwhal/README.md

 ## Description

-PII Identifier is a framework that helps finding PIIs (Personally Identifiable Information) in text.
+PII Identifier is a framework that helps find PIIs (Personally Identifiable Information) in text.
 Recognizers uncover mentions that can be used to identify persons, such as name, phone number or place of birth.

 Note, that while the package is language agnostic, the included models and recognizers are for the **German** language.

-_**:warning: Disclaimer:**_ This is a prototype, which must not be used in production without further protections.
+_**:warning: Disclaimer :warning::**_ This is a prototype, which must not be used in production without further protections.
 For the following reasons not all PIIs can be found:
 - the set of recognizers is not exhaustive
 - the rules of each recognizer do not cover all of the ways in which information can be expressed
 - the statistical models used are not perfect and cannot be expected uncover all occurrences of the named entities that they are looking for
-- further this is a work in process which may contain bugs Further note, that the recognizers may return false positive findings.
+- further this is a work in process which may contain bugs Further note, that the recognizers may return false positive finds.
 This work is limited to identifying named entities in the given text and that many indirect indicators as well as linkage with other data is out-of-scope.